ocaml-multicore/ocaml5-tutorial/README.md

 benchmark from the computer language benchmarks game.
 The sequential version of the benchmark is available at [src/spectralnorm.ml](src/spectralnorm.ml).

 We can see that the program has several for loops.
-How do we which part of the program is amenable to parallelism?
+How do we know which part of the program is amenable to parallelism?
 We can profile the program using `perf` to answer this. `perf` only works on Linux.